 Before you start ticking off your list of things to see and do on your tour of Assisi, it would serve you well to at least take the time to learn just a little about the two saints, Francis and Clare, that make this Umbrian town the attraction that it is.

-First, of course, is Saint Francis, known here by his Italian name, San Francesco.
+First, of course, is Saint Francis, the patron saint of Italy, and known here by his Italian name, San Francesco.
 To say he changed the Church, and with it the history of Western philosophy, is probably not overstating his influence.
 I’m only going to go into a short biographical sketch here because this is a travelogue, not a religious treatise, and I don’t want to bore you.

 But, it’s critical to the understanding of what you would be seeing in Assisi to know a little about the man who inspired what you’re looking at.
 If you want a bit more, there’s a very short biography of Saint Francis by the English novelist and lay theologian G.K.
 Chesterton that’s worth a read.
 It’s more of a discussion of his ideas than his life.
 But that, after all, is Francis’s real legacy.
 If you don’t want to tackle a hundred-page book, there’s always the Wikipedia entry.